Breeze/northwind-demo/STEPS-Server-Core2.md

 ## Testing the server

 Compile and run the solution.
-It should open a browser and attempt to open a page on the default port, e.g http://localhost:33028 , which should return "Hello World" due to `endpoints.MapGet` in `Startup.cs`.
+It should open a browser and attempt to open a page on the default port, e.g http://localhost:33028 , but it may return a 404 error because we haven't enabled static pages.
 That's okay; let's test a Breeze query.

 Change the URL to http://localhost:{port}/api/breeze/customers